artstorm/paypal-donations/readme.txt

 1. Sidebar Widget Admin Options

 == Changelog ==

+= Version 1.4 - 6 Sep 2009 =
+ * Added a dropdown menu to select country and language to localize the graphics of the donation button.

 = Version 1.3.3 - 2 Sep 2009 =
  * Included French translation by [Thomas Cailhe (Oyabi)](http://www.oyabi.fr/).